-Objective: To predict breast cancer (BC) and prostate gland cancer (PGC) risk among healthy individuals by analyzing routine laboratory measurements, vital signs and age.

-Materials and Methods: We analyzed electronic medical records of 20,317 healthy individuals who underwent routine checkups, encompassing more than 600 parameters per visit, and identified those who later developed cancer.
-We developed a novel ensemble method for risk prediction of multivariate time series data using a random forest model of survival trees for left truncated and right-censored data.
+In this study, we aimed to predict breast cancer and prostate gland cancer risk among healthy individuals by analyzing routine laboratory measurements, vital signs, and age.
+We analyzed electronic medical records of 20,317 healthy individuals who underwent routine checkups, encompassing more than 600 parameters per visit, and identified those who later developed cancer.
+We developed a novel ensemble method for risk prediction of multivariate time series data using a random forest model of survival trees for left-truncated and right-censored data.

-Results: Using cross-validation, our method predicted future PGC and BC 6 months before diagnosis, achieving an area under the ROC curve of 0.62 ± 0.05 and 0.6 ± 0.03 respectively, better than standard random forest, Cox-regression model and a single survival tree.
-Our method can complement existing screening tests such as clinical breast examination and mammography for BC, and help in detection of subjects that were missed by these tests.

-Discussion: Computational analysis of results of routine checkups of healthy individuals can improve the detection of those at risk of cancer development.
+In cross-validation, our method predicted future cancer six months before diagnosis, achieving an area under the ROC curve of 0.62 ± 0.05 for prostate gland cancer and 0.6 ± 0.03 for breast cancer.
+This performance was better than the standard random forest, Cox-regression model, and a single survival tree.
+Our method can complement existing screening tests such as clinical breast examination and mammography for breast cancer, and help in detection of subjects that were missed by these tests.
+We hope that such computational analysis of results of routine checkups of healthy individuals can improve the detection of those at risk of cancer development.